Everything You Need to Know on How to Use Body Butter

 Basically, the best body butter to buy is the one that’s good for your skin.
 You can find many online or in your local organic shop, but always check the ingredients.

 Personal favorite: if you are choosing a body butter and looking for a divine fragrance (as well as gorgeous skin), find products that pack essential oils.
-Like these..
+Like this..

 So, how are you using your body butter?
 Have you got the right one, and are you getting top body butter results for your skin?
 We hope some of these tips help you find your way to your best body butter, and your best self.

-As always, love yourself and love your planet.
+As always, love your silky soft skin, and love your planet